chirpley/docs/docs/source/faqs.rst

   :alt: Faqs

-Here we'll collect the most asked questions about the Chirpley platform.
+Here we will collect the most asked questions about the Chirpley platform.

 .. raw:: html